 However, as a parent, you have full control of how much they spend and where.

-Through the parent dashboard you designate what the allowance is, how often and how much as well as pause it if the kiddo or teen is not holding up their end of the bargain.
+Through the parent dashboard you designate what the allowance is, how often and how much as well as pause it if the kid or teen is not doing their chores.

 My favorite however, is that in addition to chores I also added grades, missing assignments and no tardies as an incentive to earn money or extra allowance.
 For every A grade, my kiddo got money.